 Federal BB Gun Laws

-Federal law restricts who can own, possess, or sell a gun.
-Some of these federal laws extend to BB guns.
+Federal law restricts who can own, possess, or sell guns and other firearms.
+Some of these laws extend to BB guns.
 For example, if you've been convicted of certain crimes or fall under any categories listed below, you face potential criminal penalties under the Brady Act.

-2. Are a fugitive from justice;
+- You're a fugitive from justice

 If you fall into any of the above situations or categories, check with a local attorney about whether you can own, buy, or use a BB gun.